 How to deal:

-- Stay at a hostel (if you don’t mind shared accommodation) as many people who stay at hostels are solo travellers looking who would like your company
+- Stay at a hostel (if you don’t mind shared accommodation) as many people who stay at hostels are solo travellers looking to make new friends.

 Myth #4: You Don’t Have the Time